oliviodare/cv/index.md

 ## Professional Activities
 - Co-Organizer, Jornadas CIMETEC, Young Iberian Conference in History of Science, Medicine & Technology (2026)
 - Co-Organizer, 10th PhD Belgian-Dutch Conference in the History of Science, Medicine, and the Humanities: Beyond Switching Plastic Straws (Gewina, 2025)
-- Co-Organizer, International workshop Disciplinary Crossroads: History of Science and Environmental History (Institut d’Història de la Ciència-UAB, 2024)
+- Co-Organizer, International workshop 'Disciplinary Crossroads: History of Science and Environmental History' (Institut d’Història de la Ciència-UAB, 2024)
-- Co-Organizer, International workshop Integrating the History and Philosophy of Biodiversity: Narratives of Diversity, Extinction, Conflict and Value (UCLouvain & Royal Belgian Institute of Natural Sciences, 2023)
+- Co-Organizer, International workshop 'Integrating the History and Philosophy of Biodiversity: Narratives of Diversity, Extinction, Conflict and Value' (UCLouvain & Royal Belgian Institute of Natural Sciences, 2023)

 ## Research Areas
 History of Ecology and Forestry; Environmentalism and Political Transitions; Environmental History; Values in Science; Open Science.